HonbraDev/cmd/docs/index.md

 * New help feature is no longer in notepad, but in the program directly
 * Custom window resize
 * Added optimize
-* Removed old features / commands, because I lost the files :(
+* Removed old features/commands, because I lost the files :(

 * * *

 # Old web
-My old web (which is no longer updated) is accesible [here](http://honbraofficial.github.io/projects/cmd.html)
+My old web (which is no longer updated) is accessible [here](http://honbraofficial.github.io/projects/cmd.html)